-Massimo Canali (Ph.D. in Agricultural Economics and Policy) has been assistant professor of agricultural economics at the Dept. of Agriculture and Food Sciences of the University of Bologna since 2005 and currently teaches agricultural economics and policy, environmental economics and economic geography.
-His research is concerned with sustainable development of agriculture and food systems, with a focus on environmental health and one-health issues.
-He has worked in international research and development projects for the European Commission (DGs Agriculture and Rural Development, Enlargement, and JRC), the European Parliament, the FAO, the Italian Ministry of Foreign Affairs, and the EU FP7-Programme.
-He is presently involved in economic evaluations related to area-wide integrated control of tiger mosquitos and to control of zoonotic diseases in Italy, and in the European COST action “Network for the Evaluation of One Health – NEOH”.
+Massimo Canali (Ph.D. in Agricultural Economics and Policy) his researcher of agricultural and food economics at the University of Bologna where he teaches agricultural economics and policy, environmental economics and economic geography.
+His research is mainly concerned with sustainable development of agriculture and food systems, with focuses on animal and environmental health economics and one-health issues.
+He has worked in international research and development projects for the European Commission (DGs Agriculture and Rural Development, Enlargement, and JRC), the European Parliament, the FAO, the Italian Ministry of Foreign Affairs, the European FP7-Project FUSIONS on food waste (work package leader) and in the European COST Action “Network for the Evaluation of One Health – NEOH”.
+He is presently involved in economic evaluations related to the area-wide integrated control of tiger mosquito and to the control of zoonotic diseases in Italy, and is Work Package Leader in the European H2020-project ROADMAP on antimicrobials in livestock production.

 Vai al Curriculum